Albadit/Joker/README.md

 1. Open Task Scheduler on your computer.
 2. In the Action menu, select `Import Task...`.
-3. Browse to the location of your `schooleasy.xml` file.
+3. Browse to the location of your `joker.xml` file.
 4. Select the file and click `Open` to import it into Task Scheduler.

 Ensure that you check the task settings and configure them as necessary to suit your scheduling requirements.